Updated February 2021

 - Students are encouraged to learn outside where possible when connecting with people outside their household.

-- BVCDL students participating in Bulkley Valley Christian School’s brick and mortar campus activities are considered part of the cohort for their grade level.
-The brick and mortar and DL students make up cohorts well below the maximum numbers allowed under current health regulations.
+- BVCOS students participating in Bulkley Valley Christian School’s brick and mortar campus activities are considered part of the cohort for their grade level.
+The brick and mortar and BVCOS students make up cohorts well below the maximum numbers allowed under current health regulations.

-- When at the brick and mortar campus, DL students follow the brick and mortar COVID plan
+- When at the brick and mortar campus, BVCOS students follow the brick and mortar COVID plan

-- While on campus, BVCDL students are subject to the COVID plans and protocols of the brick and mortar campus.
+- While on campus, BVCOS students are subject to the COVID plans and protocols of the brick and mortar campus.